bm54cloud/golang-learning/notes.md

 ## Parameters
 - Information can be passed into functions as parameters
-- Parameters are also called arguments
+- Parameters are defined in the function signature (ex. `func greetUsers(name string)`)
+- Arguments are the actual values passed when calling the function (ex. in `greetUsers("John")`, "John" is the argument)
 - When creating a function that uses a previously defined variable, pass that variable into the function as a parameter and in the main function where the new function is called
     - Call the new function in the main function via `<function_name()>`
     - Ex. `greetUsers()`